arnav130496/nodejs-example-app/README.md

 Now we have managed to pull our node project from github, build and deploy it in a docker container, push the docker image to our docker-hub account.
 All of this has been completed through jenkins build steps.

 Now we can pull the image from docker-hub on any machine and run the image (it will create a new container).

+## Using Jenkins DSL

+1. Add Jobs DSL plugin from the jenkins console.
+Install and restart.
+2. Create a new free style project.
+Add the project you want to build by providing the git url.
+Add the job dsl groovy script to your project and specify the location in the jenkins console.